giuseppebianchi/loud/README.md

 # LOUD is the best way to use Soundcloud
 SoundCloud is the most famous platform to share music.
 All tracks are available for free and you can have a better experience with them by using a less social context service.
 LOUD is focused more on music context, offering new features to organize your SoundCloud music like a real music library, in an easy and beautiful way.

-Listening to single tracks and long tracks together can be annoying, so LOUD allows you to manage your favorite podcast in a specific library, dividing them by Radio Stations.
+Listening to single tracks and long tracks together can be annoying, so LOUD allows you to manage your favourite podcast in a specific library, dividing them by Radio Stations.
 In your profile, Likes are orginized and divided by Users, and you can show your Followings, ordering them even by name.

 >- **LIBRARY**: Keep all your track together also dived by Artist or Album
 >- **PODCAST**: Manage your long tracks, such as Live Recordings, by Radio Station